rerun-io/rerun/design/batching.md

 Worth noticing:
 - `event_id` and `num_instances` are deserialized and stored natively, as they play a crucial role in many storage and query features.
-- In this example, `rerun.instance_key` consistently references the same slice of arrow data.
+- In this example, `rerun.instance_key` consistently references the same slice of Arrow data.
 This is because they are auto-generated in this case.

 In addition to storing the indices themselves, we also require a bunch of auxiliary datastructures.